 The first thing you should be aware of is that there are about 20 different things you need to consider including on your resume.

-Each of the 20 things can be rolled up into one of the 9 possible sections listed below depending on how you format your CV.
+Each of the 20 things can be rolled up into one of 9 possible sections listed below, depending on how you format your CV.

 - 1st section: Headline (this is not your name )

-- 2nd section: Personal details & Civil Status– (Beyond your name, you may have to include things you would never see on an resume from your home country)
+- 2nd section: Personal details & Civil Status– (Beyond your name, you may have to include things you would never see on a resume from your home country)

 - 3rd section: Contact Information – (How to properly include your address and phone number).

 - 4th section: Your Work Experience – (Keep it short and sweet).

 - 5th section: Your Education & Training – (Degrees are different in France, how you should demonstrate your education)

 - 6th section: Skills & competencies (A useful and powerful thing).